bioinfomaticsCSU/EPGA-SC/README.md

 source /etc/profile

-3)Install EPGA-SC
+### Install EPGA-SC

 EPGA-SC automatically compiles all its sub-parts when needed (on the first use).
 Thus, installation is not required.

-4)Run EPGA-SC.

-### Loading library files to the working directory of EPGA-SC.
+### Run EPGA-SC.

-	#### Before running EPGA-SC, we need to load the library files into lib folder under the working directory of EPGA-SC(/home/.../EPGA-SC/lib/).
+    (1)Loading library files to the working directory of EPGA-SC.
+Before running EPGA-SC, we need to load the library files into lib folder under the working directory of EPGA-SC(/home/.../EPGA-SC/lib/).

 	For example:

 	cp /home/.../ecoli_mda_lane8.1.fastq  /home/.../EPGA-SC/lib/  ('ecoli_mda_lane8.1.fastq' is the left mate reads of the library) cp /home/.../ecoli_mda_lane8.2.fastq  /home/.../EPGA-SC/lib/  ('ecoli_mda_lane8.2.fastq' is the right mate reads of the library)

-	#### Note that the naming prefix of the paired-end reads files is consistent with the name of the dataset (The value of variable 'DataSetName').
+	(2)Note that the naming prefix of the paired-end reads files is consistent with the name of the dataset (The value of variable 'DataSetName').

 	For example:

-	#### The library is composed of paired-end reads('ecoli_mda_lane8.1.fastq' and 'ecoli_mda_lane8.2.fastq'), and the value of DataSetName is 'ecoli_mda_lane8'.
+	The library is composed of paired-end reads('ecoli_mda_lane8.1.fastq' and 'ecoli_mda_lane8.2.fastq'), and the value of DataSetName is 'ecoli_mda_lane8'.

 	DataSetName=ecoli_mda_lane8
     lib1_left_name=ecoli_mda_lane8.1